 Attendance, Missed Work, & Late Work

-Leaving the class without explicit permission from Mr. Furse or his substitute for any reason for any amount of time will result in you being marked absent with an addendum indicating that you left class without permission.
+Leaving the class without explicit permission from Dr. Furse or his substitute for any reason for any amount of time will result in being marked absent with an addendum indicating that you left class without permission.
 A second offense will be immediately reported to the school administration.

 Tardies in excess of 3 per semester will result in losing a PT point for each additional tardy.
 A student who is not in their seat, either working on an assignment or waiting quietly for class to begin at the time the late bell rings is considered tardy.
 In addition, tardies may be assessed for excessively long bathroom breaks, etc.

 Missed work can be made up for excused absences if arrangements are made in advance with the teacher.
 Generally, make-up work will not be counted as late work if it is turned in no later than the class period following the last day of the excused absence.

 Due to safety considerations, the following dress standards* are required to use the shop facilities.
 Since you will be using the shop on most days, you should always come to class appropriately dressed.
 Students not able to meet these standards will be asked to stay in the classroom or go change into more appropriate attire.

-Safety glasses will be provided and must be worn at all times inside the lab.
+Safety glasses will be provided and must be worn at all times inside the shop, regardless of the activities taking place.

-Shoes must cover the entire foot and may not have a raised heel or otherwise present a safety hazard.
+Shoes worn in the shop must cover the entire foot and may not have a raised heel or otherwise present a safety hazard.

 No loose clothing: Long sleeves should be rolled up.
 Jackets, hoodies, coats, or other loose-fitting or bulky clothing should be left in the classroom or student locker.